SimpleNexus/simplecallerid/README.md

 These companies can have hundreds of loan officers, and thousands of users.
 Company admins and especially loan officers wanted a way to differentiate between their app users and spam calls.
 A recent deploy to our app displays app user data as caller ID.
-Now when admins and loan officers receive phone calls from users not saved in their phone they can confidently answer.
+Now when admins and loan officers receive phone calls from users not saved in their phone they can confidentally answer.
 This caller ID functionality has many more practical applications.

 # Purpose